IrinaStatsLab/Awesome-CGM/README.md

 This is a collection of links to publicly available continuous glucose monitoring (CGM) data.

 CGMs are small wearable devices that allow to measure glucose levels continuously throughout the day, with some meters taking measurements as often as every 5 min.
+For the head start on CGM data analyses, check out our R package [iglu](https://github.com/irinagain/iglu).

 This collection follows the style of Mike Love's [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) and Sean Davis' [awesome-single-cell](https://github.com/seandavi/awesome-single-cell) repos, although the latter are collections of methods rather than dataset links.